-- 3.6.3.9 Prevention of pollution in case of the hull damage. - 3.6.3.9.1 For ships with aggregate capacity of fuel oil tanks 600 m3 and above, the requirements of 3.5.3.9 shall apply. - 3.6.3.9.2 For ships with aggregate capacity of fuel oil tanks less than 600 m3, all fuel oil tanks shall be located at a distance of at least 0,76 m from the shell plating.
-This requirement shall not apply to small fuel oil tanks with the capacity not exceeding 30 m3.
+3.6.3.9 Prevention of pollution in case of the hull damage.

+3.6.3.9.1 For ships with aggregate capacity of fuel oil tanks 600 m^3 and above, the requirements of 3.5.3.9 shall apply, except that the alternative for structural protection of tanks specified in 3.5.3.9.3 shall not apply to ships of ice class Arc4 and higher or equivalent class.

+3.6.3.9.2 For ships of ice class specified in 3.6.3.9.1 with aggregate capacity of fuel oil tanks less than 600 m3, all fuel oil tanks shall be located at a distance of at least 0,76 m from the shell plating.
+This requirement shall not apply to small fuel oil tanks with the capacity not exceeding 30 m^3 .

-- 3.6.3.9.3 All oil residue (sludge) tanks and oily bilge water holding tanks shall be located at a distance of at least 0,76 m from the shell plating.
-This requirement shall not apply to such small tanks with the capacity not exceeding 30 m3. - 3.6.3.9.4 Cargo and slop tanks of oil tankers of less than 5000 t deadweight shall be protected throughout the length by ballast tanks or compartments not intended for carriage of pollutants located in compliance with the requirements of regulation 19.6.1 (from the ship's bottom shell plating) and regulation 19.6.2 for the distance w (from the ship's side shell plating) of Annex I to MARPOL 73/78.
+3.6.3.9.3 For ships of ice class specified in 3.6.3.9.1, all oil residue (sludge) tanks and oily bilge water holding tanks shall be located at a distance of at least 0,76 m from the shell plating.
+This requirement shall not apply to such small tanks with the capacity not exceeding 30 m3.

+3.6.3.9.4 Cargo and slop tanks of oil tankers of less than 5000 t deadweight shall be protected throughout the length by ballast tanks or compartments not intended for carriage of pollutants located in compliance with the requirements of regulation 19.6.1 (from the ship's bottom shell plating) and regulation 19.6.2 for the distance w (from the ship's side shell plating) of Annex I to MARPOL 73/78.